dmatthews-sirius/ansible-network-labs/lab_documentation/lab_user_guide.md

 ![ac_home.png should be visible here](images/ac_home.png)

 ## Build a backup job
-1. Modify your github repositorie's tower-hosts file to contain your router information.
+1. Modify your github repository's tower-hosts file to contain your router information.
 1. Create a new project.
 Click ‘Projects’ on the left-hand side of the page.
 Then click the plus ‘+’ icon to add a new inventory.